diogo-rossi/dataparsers/docs/source/3_features.md

 Use this project if you want particular added features, such as:

 - Support for argument groups and mutually exclusive argument groups
+- Define all interface in one single place
 - More control over the interface display
 - More control over the argument flag `--` creation
+- More similarity with `argparse` module
 - More simplicity

 The simplicity is mentioned because it is just a simple module